Provizanta/ansible-role-git/README.md

 Role Variables
 --------------

-scope - scope of the git configuration (e.g. global)
+    scope: scope of the git configuration

-settings - any git config settings in a yaml dictionary formt (e.g. core.editor: 'vim')
+    settings: any git config settings in a yaml dictionary format

 Dependencies
 ------------